Freak613/1more/README.md

 Allows to consume observable from component props.
 When receiving observable, it sets up subscription to it.

-### Synthetic events
+### Delegated events

 Rendered DOM nodes don't have attached event listeners.
-Instead renderer creates and attaches global event handlers per each event type, then use rendered app instance to discover target event handler.
+Instead renderer use global event handlers attached to `document` per each event type, then use rendered app instance to discover target event handler.

 Current implementation is very limited, it doesn't support bubble and capture phases of native events, and used only to find first matched target event handler.